Iris-Smok/The-Healthy-Family-PP4/README.md

 - The Login / Register button takes users to the login page where they can also find a link to the Register page where they can create an account

 ### **Favorite Recipes Page**
-- Only logged in users can se Favorite Recipes Page
+- Only logged in users can see Favorite Recipes Page
 - The Favorite Recipes page shows all the recipes that the user liked

 ### **Your Recipes Page**